Frequently Asked Questions

 How do I enroll in creative writing classes?

 Enrollment is determined by a lottery, with preference given to English majors with a creative writing emphasis, creative writing minors, and upperclassmen.
+Most students are placed into their first or second-choice class.
 For more information on enrolling in a class, please visit our enrollment page.

 My class says I need a permission code number to enroll.
 Where can I get that number?

-Your class instructor will give you a permission code.
-Note that you will most likely receive your code on the second or third class meeting, not on the first.
+Your class instructor will give you a permission code, which you will receive during the second or third week of class.

 I am taking a creative writing course but have not yet received my permission code.
 If I don’t receive that permission code and formally enroll, I won’t meet the 12 units I need to be a full time student.
 What do I do?